2022–23 UEFA Europa League qualifying: Format

 Each tie was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advance to the next round.
-If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same amount of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.
+If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.

 Schedule

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 Third qualifying round

 The draw for the third qualifying round was held on 18 July 2022.

 Seeding

 A total of 14 teams played in the qualifying round.
 They were divided into two paths: